Code Name Verity: Critical reception

 Code Name Verity received critical acclaim.
-The New York Times praised it as "a fiendishly plotted mind game of a novel, the kind you have to read twice", and Kirkus Reviews called it a "carefully researched, precisely written tour de force".
+The New York Times praised it as "a fiendishly plotted mind game of a novel, the kind you have to read twice"; though saying that it might have more appeal for adults than teens, and Kirkus Reviews called it a "carefully researched, precisely written tour de force".
 Code Name Verity is one of five young adult novels published in 2012 to receive starred reviews in all six trade journals.

 The novel won the 2013 Michael L. Printz Honor Book, the Edgar Allan Poe Award for Best Young Adult Novel, and the Golden Kite Honor in 2013.
 It was also shortlisted for the Carnegie Medal.